 These can be problems for a few weeks or months, but many have permanent damage with owners sending them to the slaughterhouse.

 How is the tail blocked or nerved?

-The major nerves of a horse’s tail are injected with alcohol to stop the horse’s ability to lift, or even move it’s tail.
-The results from injecting can be the introduction of an infection to the tail.
+The major nerves of a horse’s tail are injected with alcohol to stop the horse’s ability to lift, or even move its tail.
+The results of injecting can be the introduction of an infection to the tail.
 Tail circulation is poor, and injuries are slow to heal, and infections can persist and spread into the leg, into the back, etc. Worst case, you have a dead horse on your hands.

 Conversely, grain alcohol acts locally and degrades the myelin sheaths of the nerves so that the horse cannot move its tail.
 Injections are usually applied directly to the tail at a certain point at the base of the dock.
 If the wrong point is used the problems of infection escalate.
 Some inject slightly down from the base of the dock so that the horse may appear to carry its tail in a natural manner, but only for the first few inches, and the animal still cannot move the entire tail structure.
 This is often undetectable, though injections can sometimes leave white spots above the tail dock like the horse in the image or the sliding horse with obvious tail marks in the main image.
 These are often treated with hair die to cover the evidence at shows.

 Needless to say, with an untraceable drug used; tail blocking can, and is, happening more than one cares to believe.

 While promoters of the practice claim that most grain alcohol injections eventually wear off, if done carefully, a poorly done injection can cause abscesses or permanent nerve damage.
 Sometimes normal tail function never returns.

 Read the story of Gator, where a trainer convinced an owner it was just the done thing to inject tails.
 Gator went from a world champion paint contender to a long-suffering, then ultimately a pasture horse.